visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 ##### `binary` (Boolean, optional)

-* Default: true
+* Default: false

-Reads data in binary format to improve performance.
-More information in the [performance optimization guide](/docs/developer-guide/performance.md#use-binary-data).
+Use tile data in [binary format](https://github.com/visgl/loaders.gl/blob/master/modules/gis/docs/api-reference/geojson-to-binary.md) to improve performance.
+It removes the need for serialization and deserialization of data transferred by the worker back to the main process.

+Remarks:

+- It requires to use `GeoJsonLayer` as the `renderSubLayers` function to work.
+- In binary format, polygons or multipolygons with holes are not supported.

 ### Callbacks